digital-asset/daml/docs/source/app-dev/app-arch.rst

 |image0|

 Full details of the framework are available in the links described in the `Java library <#java>`__ above.

+Commonly used types
+*******************

+Primitive and structured types (records, variants and lists) appearing in the contract constructors and choice arguments are compatible with the types defined in the current version of DAML-LF (v1).
+They appear in the submitted commands and in the event streams.

+There are some identifier fields that are represented as strings in the protobuf messages.
+They are opaque: you shouldn't interpret them in client code.
+They include:

+-  Transaction IDs
+-  Event IDs
+-  Contract IDs
+-  Package IDs (part of template identifiers)

+There are some other identifiers that are determined by your client code.
+These aren't interpreted by the server, and are transparently passed to the responses.
+They include:

+- Command IDs: used to uniquely identify a command and to match it against its response.
+- Application ID: used to uniquely identify client process talking to the server.
+You could use a combination of command ID and application ID for deduplication.
+-  Workflow IDs: identify chains of transactions.
+You can use these to correlate transactions sent across time spans and by different parties.

 .. |image0| image:: images/BotFlow.png
    :width: 6.5in